 What Goes With Butternut Squash Soup

-This delicious soup can easily be served on its own for a satisfying meal.
-However, it also pairs well as an appetizer or side dish with a variety of main courses.
+This delicious soup can easily be served on its own for a satisfying meal, however you might want to add in some extra protein on the side.
+It pairs well as an appetizer or side dish with a variety of main courses.

-Try serving it alongside a salad, wrap, or even air fryer boneless turkey breast, and of course, you can’t forget a side of crusty bread for dipping!
+Try serving it alongside this kale beet salad or cruciferous crunch salad, this vegan falafel wrap or healthy turkey wrap, or even this air fryer boneless turkey breast.
+Of course, you can’t forget a side of crusty bread (or this healthy cornbread) for dipping!

 Recipe Variations

-- Switch up the flavour: Instead of apple, try freshly squeezed orange juice.
+- Switch up the flavor: Instead of apple, try freshly squeezed orange juice.
+You can also simmer chunks of fresh ginger for a bright, cleansing warmth.

 - Add additional spices: Include a dash of chili powder, curry powder, cayenne pepper, or Thai red curry paste to kick up the heat.